Railway electrification: History

 Railway electrification is the development of powering trains and locomotives using electricity instead of diesel or steam power.
-The history of railway electrification dates back to the late 19th century, when the first electric tramways were introduced in cities like Berlin, London, and New York City.
+The history of railway electrification dates back to the late 19th century when the first electric tramways were introduced in cities like Berlin, London, and New York City.

-In 1895, the first railway in the world to be electrified was the Gross-Lichterfelde Tramway in Berlin, Germany.
-It was followed by the electrification of the Baltimore and Ohio Railroad's Baltimore Belt Line in the United States in 1895–96, when it became was the first electrified mainline railway.
+In 1881, the first permanent railway electrification in the world was the Gross-Lichterfelde Tramway in Berlin, Germany.
+Overhead line electrification was first applied successfully by Frank Sprague in Richmond, Virginia in 1887-1888, and led to the electrification of hundreds of additional street railway systems by the early 1890s.
+The first electrification of a mainline railway was the Baltimore and Ohio Railroad's Baltimore Belt Line in the United States in 1895–96.

 The early electrification of railways used direct current (DC) power systems, which were limited in terms of the distance they could transmit power.
 However, in the early 20th century, alternating current (AC) power systems were developed, which allowed for more efficient power transmission over longer distances.

-In the 1920s and 1930s, many countries around the world began to electrify their railways.
-In Europe, Switzerland, France, and Italy were among the early adopters of railway electrification.
+In the 1920s and 1930s, many countries worldwide began to electrify their railways.
+In Europe, Switzerland, Sweden, France, Germany and Italy were among the early adopters of railway electrification.
 In the United States, the New York, New Haven and Hartford Railroad was one of the first major railways to be electrified.

-Railway electrification continued to expand throughout the 20th century, with improvements in technology and the development of high-speed trains and commuters.
+Railway electrification continued to expand throughout the 20th century, with technological improvements and the development of high-speed trains and commuters.
 Today, many countries have extensive electrified railway networks with 375,000 km of standard lines in the world, including China, India, Japan, France, Germany, and the United Kingdom.
-Electrification is seen as a more sustainable and environmentally friendly alternative to diesel or steam power, and is an important part of many countries' transportation infrastructure.
+Electrification is seen as a more sustainable and environmentally friendly alternative to diesel or steam power and is an important part of many countries' transportation infrastructure.